Smart Health Nut

 Nevertheless, while exercise increases your caloric allowance, it's imperative to ensure that the additional calories consumed contribute to your nutritional needs rather than merely adding empty calories.
 Incorporating more exercise into your daily routine not only boosts your TDEE but also enhances your overall health by improving cardiovascular health, increasing muscle strength, and reducing stress levels.
 The key is to maintain a balance that aligns with your weight loss or maintenance goals, keeping in mind that a healthy lifestyle is a combination of active living and mindful eating.

-Tips for Sticking to your Calorie Allowance
+Tips to Stay Within Your Calorie Allowance

 1. Plan Your Meals in Advance